 Some of the French prisoners of war held in Bermuda at that time were involved in one very brave but futile attempt to secure their freedom.
 They drilled holes in the hull of their prison hulk Somerset, then at anchor in St. George's Harbor.
 The action caused the worm infested vessel to sink.
 Its commanding officer, a Royal Navy lieutenant, was summoned to Halifax, Nova Scotia, to attend his court martial for alleged negligence.

-The great British Irish poet and composer Thomas Moore greatly affected and influenced French and other composers.
+The great British Irish poet and composer Thomas Moore who spent some time in Bermuda greatly affected and influenced French and other composers.
 He lived and worked in Bermuda in 1804 as a British Admiralty Court clerk, before he left out of boredom for London to achieve his claim to fame, later life tragedy and immortality.

 His LALLA ROOKH alone inspired operatic and musical settings by Felicien David, Spontini, Robert Schumann, Jakob Ludwig Felix Mendelssohn-Bartholdy, Karl Maria von Weber, Adolf Jensen, Sir Arthur Sullivan (who based his overture ROSENFEST, now lost, on the work) and many others.
 Louis Hector Berlioz wrote his CHANT GUERRIER; CHANSON A BOIRE; CHANT SACRE; the ballads HELENE; LA BELLE VOYAGEUSE; LA BELLE VOYAGEUSE, LEGENDE IRLANDAISE; ELEGIE EN PROSE; l'ORIGINE DE LA HARPE; and the romance anglais et francaise ADIEU BESSY, all based on texts either written by Thomas Moore or inspired by Berlioz's appreciation of Moore's poetry.